created and performed by Theater Reconstruction Ensemble

 after William Shakespeare

 conceived and directed by John Kurzynowski

 Performers: Nathaniel Basch-Gould, Sam Corbin, Joshua William Gelb, Emily Marro

 Associate Director: Lauren Swan-Potras | Sound Design: Kate Marvin and Alex Hawthorn | Production Design: Marika Kent | Production Manager: Markus Paminger | Stage Manager: Julia Levine | Sound-Op: Frank Pagliaro

 In How to Hamlet, or Hamleting Hamlet four actors are tasked with staging - you guessed it - Hamlet.

 But will they shed new light on the most well known story in the English language?
 Can they escape the historical weight such a canonical play carries?
 Are they prepared to take on such a monumental challenge?
 As they confront their own artistic and academic anxieties their conversation transforms into a sort of séance, giving way to an unexpected conjuring of the ghosts of Hamlets past.
 Haunted by the stock characters of Shakespeare's classic - ghosts, scholars, kings, and grave-digging clowns - the actors are dragged deeper down the rabbit hole of theatrical history.
 Shakespeare's words swirl around them, but are never quite within their grasp.

-Ultimately, their struggle to insert a piece of themselves into Shakespeare's masterpiece becomes the story of How to Hamlet, or Hamleting Hamlet, a non-linear experimental and meta-theatrical meditation on the Bard's most famous work.
+Ultimately, their struggle to insert a piece of themselves into Shakespeare's masterpiece becomes the story of How to Hamlet, or Hamleting Hamlet, a meta-theatrical meditation on the Bard's most famous work.